catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

 > [UPDATE May 11 2021]

 After somehow i manage to install MS-DOS 6.22 in a USB flash drive, then i plug the card in my 12 core Xeon, boot it up and the FM Synth works.
-The SB mode won't work because it need EMS but somehow EMS won't initialize.
+The SB mode won't work because it needs EMS, but somehow EMS won't initialize.
 Maybe EMS can't deal with 12GB of RAM, or somehow it has problem with IMC.
 But at least FM/Adlib mode works.

 <br>